madoar/angular-archwizard/README.md

 | (finalize)        | function()                                  | null          |

 ## Example
-You can find an basic example project using ng2-archwizard in the [ng2-archwizard-demo](https://github.com/madoar/ng2-archwizard-demo) repository.
+You can find an basic example project using ng2-archwizard [here](https://madoar.github.io/ng2-archwizard-demo).
+The sources for the example can be found in the [ng2-archwizard-demo](https://github.com/madoar/ng2-archwizard-demo) repository.
 It illustrates how the wizard looks like and how the different settings can change its layout.